 Bannard O., (2019), Immunity, 51, 420 - 423

-Germinal Center B Cells Replace their Antigen Receptors in Dark Zones and Fail Light Zone Re-entry when Immunoglobulin Gene Mutations are Damaging
+Germinal Center B Cells Replace Their Antigen Receptors in Dark Zones and Fail Light Zone Entry when Immunoglobulin Gene Mutations are Damaging

 Stewart I. et al, (2018), Immunity, 49, 477 - 489.e7

 Expression of the Plasma Cell Transcriptional Regulator Blimp-1 by Dark Zone Germinal Center B Cells During Periods of Proliferation.

 Radtke D. and Bannard O., (2018), Frontiers in immunology, 9